kitchenchem224/kitchenchem224/README.md

-- 👋 Hi, I’m Nick (@kitchenchem224)
+- Hi, I’m Nick (@kitchenchem224)
-- 👀 My professional interests are healthcare, food production and energy.
-My just for funs are poker, language, and nature.
-- 🌱 I’m currently learning physics and robotics.
-- 💞️ I’m looking to collaborate on open source projects relating to embedded devices or organizational tools.
-- I love my dog.
-I like most others.
+- I worked in medical devices for six straight years trying to solve a single materials problem.
+Many nights were spent in a hazmat suite.
+- then realized I actually liked programming and tried to do something ambitious with it
+- but the problem of not knowing what I don't know was an issue
+- so I started plowing through the MIT opencourseware on comp sci, currently learning algorithms
+- dog person

 <!---
 kitchenchem224/kitchenchem224 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.